Background pattern

 • Hepatitis

-• Severe allergic reaction (anaphylactic reaction), whose signs may be difficulty breathing, chest pain or tightness, and/or dizziness/dizziness, intense itching skin or skin lumps, facial swelling, lips, tongue, and/or throat swelling, which may cause difficulty swallowing, collapse
+• Severe allergic reaction (anaphylactic reaction), whose signs can be difficulty breathing, pain or oppression in the chest and/or feeling of dizziness/fainting, intense itching of the skin or skin bumps, swelling of the face, lips, tongue, and/or throat, which can cause difficulty swallowing, collapse

 • Dizziness

-• Lung disorders, preventing the body from receiving a sufficient amount of oxygen.
-Some of them are difficulty breathing, shortness of breath, shortness of breath without exercise, shallow, difficult or stopping breathing, rapid breathing
+• Disorders affecting the lungs, preventing the body from receiving sufficient oxygen.
+Some of these are difficulty breathing, shortness of breath, shortness of breath without exercise, breathing that can become shallow, difficult, or stop, rapid breathing

 • Blood clots in the lungs

-• Chalazion (cyst on the eyelid), eyelid redness and swelling
+• Cyst on the eyelid (chalazion), red and swollen eyelids

-• Blood clot in small blood vessels (microangiopathy)
+• Blood clot in small blood vessels (thrombotic microangiopathy)

 • Severe nerve inflammation, which can cause paralysis and difficulty breathing (Guillain-Barré syndrome)

-Do not use this medication after the expiration date that appears on the vial and on the packaging after CAD.
+Do not use this medicine after the expiration date that appears on the vial and on the packaging after CAD.

-This medication does not require special storage conditions in terms of temperature.
+This medicine does not require special storage conditions regarding temperature.
 Store the vial in the outer packaging to protect it from light.

 From a microbiological point of view, the product must be used immediately after preparation.
-If not used immediately, the storage times under use conditions and the previous use conditions will be the responsibility of the user.
-The total storage time of the reconstituted medication should not exceed 96 hours (if stored at 25 °C) and 8 days (if stored at 2-8 °C) before administration.
+If not used immediately, the storage times and conditions prior to use will be the responsibility of the user.
+The total storage time of the reconstituted medicine should not exceed 96 hours (if stored at 25°C) and 8 days (if stored at 2-8°C) before administration.

-Bortezomib is exclusively for single use.
-The disposal of unused medication and all materials that have come into contact with it will be carried out in accordance with local regulations.
+Bortezomib is for single use only.
+The disposal of unused medicine and all materials that have come into contact with it will be carried out in accordance with local regulations.

 Composition of Bortezomib Fresenius Kabi